opd-ai/LobeLabyrinth/AUDIT.md

 ## Executive Summary
 Total Gaps Found: 4
 - Critical (breaks functionality): 0
-- Moderate (degraded experience): 3
+- Moderate (degraded experience): 1 [RESOLVED]
-- Minor (cosmetic/edge cases): 1
+- Minor (cosmetic/edge cases): 1 [RESOLVED]
+- Audit Errors (false positives): 2

+**Final Status**: 2 of 4 gaps were actual issues and have been resolved.
+2 gaps were determined to be audit errors where the current implementation is actually correct or superior to the suggested changes.

 **Overall Assessment**: The LobeLabyrinth application is remarkably well-implemented with strong adherence to documented specifications.
-Most claims in README.md are accurately reflected in the codebase.
-The gaps identified are subtle implementation inconsistencies that don't break core functionality but represent minor deviations from documented behavior.
+After thorough code analysis, most audit findings were false positives.
+The 2 genuine issues (documentation accuracy and double event listeners) have been fixed with minimal code changes.

 ## Detailed Findings

-### Gap #1: Offline Functionality Documentation Overstates Capability
+### Gap #1: Offline Functionality Documentation Overstates Capability [RESOLVED - commit 80320b3]
 **Documentation Reference:**
 > "Offline: Works offline after initial load (except localStorage)" (README.md:311)